-Cheap sources of protein can be found if you know where to look.
+Cheap protein sources can be found if you know where to look.
 Use these 10 protein sources to get the biggest bang for your buck.
-Each cheap source of protein is broken down cost wise into protein grams per dollar.
+Each source is broken down cost wise into protein grams per dollar.

 10. Greek Yogurt – 21.2 grams/dollar